cgcizek/snakemake_RNA/README.md

 Multiple threshold values can be set, so the pipeline will automatically create volcano plots, enrichment analyses and filtered tables for each combination of the thresholds that have been set.

+To avoid crating useless files, an option for Salmon index is present in `config.yaml`.
+There you can set if you want the pipeline to produce a new transcriptome index (set it to *false*) or use the one that you already have.

 ### Cluster configuration